Dominica - Tips

 In addition, the United States and Dominica work together in the

-against illegal drugs.
+battle against illegal drugs.
 Dominica

 cooperates with U.S. agencies